-- If you want to enable remote JMX clients to access custom MBeans, JMX MBeans, and WebLogic Server MBeans, consider the following configuration: - The WebLogic Server Runtime MBean Server is configured to be the platform MBean server. - Remote access to the platform MBean server is not enabled.
+- If you want to enable remote JMX clients to access custom MBeans, platform MXBeans, and WebLogic Server MBeans, consider the following configuration: - By the default, the WebLogic Server Runtime MBean Server is configured to be the platform MBean server. - Remote access to the platform MBean server is not enabled. - Remote JMX clients access platform MXBeans by connecting to the Runtime MBean Server.